Marvelous4/news-go/README.md

 # news-go
-Building a news search request page using golang and using https://newsapi.org/
+Building a news search request page using golang and https://newsapi.org/